mila/kudzu/README.rst

-Kudzu - set of utilities for better logging in Python applications
+Kudzu - set of utilities for better logging in WSGI applications
 ==================================================================

 Kudzu provides WSGI middleware and logging handlers which: